Top 10 Things to Do At Yellowstone National Park

 Cast your line into Yellowstone Lake, the largest high-elevation lake in North America.
 The lake is over 7,000 feet above sea level, and it’s full of Brown, Rainbow, Brook, and Lake Trout!
 Just remember, the lake is also home to the endangered Cutthroat Trout, so while the park encourages keeping or killing the non-native Lake Trout, it has a strict catch-and-release policy for the red-slashed Cutthroat.

-And even if fishing isn’t your thing, rent a boat and spend a lazy day on the lake!
+Even if fishing isn’t your thing, the lake still has plenty to do.
+Why not rent a boat and spend a lazy day on the lake?
 Yellowstone Lake is surrounded by serene, mountain scenery, so let your mind wander as you drift peacefully along.

 4. Watch the Wildlife in Lamar Valley